 Region: Europe

-Common Uses for Red Alder Flat Cut Veneer: Architectural panels and millwork, cabinetry, furniture, and interior woodwork, as well as musical instruments (electric guitar bodies in particular).
+Common Uses for Red Alder Flat Cut Wood Veneer: Architectural panels and millwork, cabinetry, furniture, and interior woodwork, as well as musical instruments (electric guitar bodies in particular).

 Other Name(s): Western Red Alder.

 The Tree: These trees can grow to a height of 60-90 feet, however they more regularly reach heights of 35-40 feet, with diameters between only 10-15 inches.
-Alder Red is fast growing, reaching maturity within 50 years.
+Red Alder is fast growing, reaching maturity within 50 years.

-A Little History: Considered the most abundant hardwood in the Pacific Northwest region of the U.S. Also a commercially important lumber.
+A Little History: Considered the most abundant hardwood in the Pacific Northwest region of the U.S; also a commercially important lumber.

 Region: North America